minego/phnx/README_DC.txt

 Modified phnx.css to fix TP profile details toaster issues (didnt always clear bottom of screen when hiding and tweet didnt fit full width)
-Modified phnx.css to fix TP profile convo list to display full width Modified both tweet.js to handle changed links to vines
+Modified phnx.css to fix TP profile convo list to display full width Modified both tweet.js to handle changed links to vines Modified main-assistant.js to respect max load count of list timeline if its a panel Modified main-assistant.js to allow for listStatuses to be on panels > 6 on phones (previously would never refresh due to bug with beacons).
+Also allows marker to work again.